microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 ## IDOL components

+IDOL components are licensed via the IDOL License Server application, which requires a license key.

 ### Obtain an IDOL license

-IDOL components are licensed via the IDOL License Server application, which requies a license key.

 You can obtain software and licenses from the [eSoftware/Partner portal](https://pdapi-web-pro.microfocus.com/evalportal/index.do).